Therapeutic Diets in the Coleman Medical Model

-Therapeutic diets planned by a certified dietitian make sure there’s proper nutritional intake.
-Here are some examples of what Coleman might do to make meal and snack time more inviting for our day services clients:
+Therapeutic meals planned by a registered dietitian make sure there’s proper nutritional intake.
+Here are some examples of what Coleman might do to make meal and snack time more inviting for our participants:

 - Simplicity – Not putting extra items on the table like arrangements or decor that will distract or confuse the person.
 We use only the utensils needed for the meal.
 Plus, too many food items served at once may be overwhelming.
 We can simplify our servings to avoid confusion.

-- Check Food Temperature – Some with dementia may not be able to tell if something is too hot to eat or drink.
+- Check Food Temperature – Some individuals with Dementia may not be able to tell if something is too hot to eat or drink.
 We always test foods and beverage temperature before serving.

-These and many other considerations unique to your loved one and all of our adult day clients will be part of their individualized plan.
+These and many other considerations unique to your loved one and all of our adult day participants will be part of their individualized care plan.
 We know our guests – and their dietary and mealtime needs will be recognized and addressed by Coleman Adult Day Services.

 Take a tour.
 Ask any questions.